cashubtc/awesome-cashu/README.md

 - [Cashu.me](http://cashu.me/) is another web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [Macadamia](https://github.com/zeugmaster/macadamia) is a Cashu wallet for iOS written in Swift.
 - [BoardwalkCash.com](https://boardwalkcash.com/setup) is a dollar-based CashuBTC wallet built on top of Bitcoin and connected to Nostr.
+- [Shopstr](https://shopstr.store/wallet) has a built-in Cashu wallet for payments that has several features and uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library.

 ## Libraries